alxcor/virtualmcp/README.md

 The program may be used to control a real Sinumerik when the actual MCP is not accessible or in a remote location.

-Versions:
-- v23.01.24: Added widget scalability.
-- v20.05.26: Correct some issues related to font size.
-- v20.05.23: MCP Settings (number of MCP modules and MCP addresses) are read from online system on connection.
-- v20.05.14: Simulate MCP483, MCP310; selection of 'Read-Only' or 'Control Keys' sau 'Control Keys and Override'.

 ## Connection

 ![Connection](/docs/images/connection_0.png)